capasitore/drone-react/README.md

 You won't be able to find the minidrone via a normal bluetooth device search as minidrones emit BTLE (Bluetooth Low Energy) connections.
 To connect to this, follow these instructions...

 - Install XCode
-- In the top menu, go to Xcode > Open Develor Tool > More Developer Tools
+- In the top menu, go to Xcode > Open Developer Tool > More Developer Tools
 - This will open a page in your browser.
 - Download and install the latest 'Additional Tools for XCode' binary.
 - Open Hardware > Bluetooth Explorer